fabiangreffrath/woof/README.md

    Bug-fix release, fixing linedef type 242 rendering with moving control sectors and SDL2_Mixer opening a different number of audio channels than requested.
  * 2.2.0 (Sep 11, 2020)
    Feature release, adding level stats and level time widgets to the automap and optional weapon sprite centering during attacks.
+ * 2.3.0 (Sep 21, 2020)
+   Feature release, adding a mouse button binding for the "Use" action.

 # Contact